Continuous Generative Neural Networks: A Wavelet-Based Architecture in Function Spaces: Introduction

-In this paper we consider a generalization of some of these architectures to a continuous setting, where the samples to be generated belong to an infinite-dimensional function space.
-One reason is that many physical quantities of interest are better modeled as functions than vectors, e.g. solutions of partial differential equations (PDEs).
-In this respect, this work fits in the growing research area of neural networks in infinite-dimensional spaces, often motivated by the study of PDEs, which includes Neural Operators \cite{NN_fra_spazi_funzioni}, Deep-O-Nets \cite{DeepONet}, PINNS \cite{PINN} and many others.
+In order to obtain the stability result, we design a new class of generative models which act as a prior for the IP.
+In particular, we develop a generalization of a convolutional-type generator to a continuous setting, where the samples to be generated belong to an infinite-dimensional function space.
+This is motivated by the fact that in many IPs the unknows are physical quantities that are better modeled as functions than as vectors, e.g.\ the parameters or the solutions to partial differential equations (PDEs).
+As a result, working directly in an infinite-dimensional setting allows us to avoid discretization errors, a source of instabilities in ill-posed problems (see, e.g., \cite{kaipio-somersalo-2007,stuart-2010}).
+This aspect of the work is tightly related to the growing research area of neural networks in infinite-dimensional spaces, often motivated by the study of PDEs, which includes Neural Operators \cite{NN_fra_spazi_funzioni}, Deep-O-Nets \cite{DeepONet}, PINNS \cite{PINN} and many others.
 The general goal of these works is to approximate an operator between infinite-dimensional function spaces (e.g.\ the parameter-to-solution map of a PDE) with a neural network that does not depend on the discretization of the domain.
+In the context of inverse problems, there are several super-resolution method able to produce a continuous representation of an image \cite{chen2021,dupont2021,sitzmann2020,skorokhodov2021,tancik2020,habring2022, habring2022generative}.
+In particular, in \cite{habring2022} the authors consider generative convolutional neural networks in function spaces, but without incorporating the concepts of strided convolution, including upscaling and downscaling, typical of discrete convolutional networks.
+Further, none of these approaches is based on the wavelet decomposition, the tool used in the present work, which naturally deals with continuous signals.